This page is dedicated to examples of bed bug bites on real people.

 Once infestations have gotten severe enough, you can expect to get bitten anywhere.

-Bites on your back warn you that you are or were experiencing an advanced infestation that is competing with itself.
-Basically, there is enough competition for some bed bugs to risk getting squished for a meal.
+Bites on your back warn you that you have an advanced infestation on your hands.
+At this point, there is enough competition for them to risk getting squished for a meal.

 Identifying Bugs Using Bites

 Looking at bites is not the best way to find out what bug is biting you.
-Inspecting your bed and installing convenient bed post interceptors and looking for signs are your best bets at finding your pest.
+The best way to figure it out is by inspecting your bed and installing bedpost interceptors.